cvitter/Riak-TS-Data-Modeling/How Partition Keys Work.md

 When selecting a quantum to use for your partition key it is important to keep in mind that there are tradeoffs associated with the size of the quantum.
 There are two primary competing goals for choosing a quantum:

-1. Utilize your cluster's hardware efficiently by distributing the data evenly around the cluster (both in terms of storage and performance as focusing all of your reads and writes on a single node limits read and write throughput for the cluster);
+1. Utilize your cluster's hardware efficiently by distributing the data evenly around the cluster (both in terms of storage and performance since focusing all of your reads and writes on a single node limits read and write throughput for the cluster);

 1. Colocate data close together to improve query performance.